Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/6_speech2text_and_text2speech.md

 ### **Introduction**

 The text to speech or speech synthesizing is converting written text into audio forms.
-The Jaseci's `tts` module consists of two models, `encorder` and `decorder`.
-The encorder aka seq2seq model is similar to the Tacotron2 which converts text sequences in to mel spectrograms.
-The decorder converts the audio into wav format.
+The Jaseci's `tts` module consists of two models, `encoder` and `decoder`.
+The encoder aka seq2seq model is similar to the Tacotron2 which converts text sequences in to mel-spectrograms.
+The decoder converts the audio into wav format.

 ### **Functionality of Jaseci Text to Speech Module (`stt`)**

-Right jump in to codelab of the Jaseci `tts` module make sure to install dependencies of sound files via `sudo apt-get install -y libsndfile1`.
-And load the jaseci `tts` module via `actions load module jaseci_ai_kit.tts`.
+Right before jump in to code lab of the Jaseci `tts` module make sure to install dependencies of sound files via `sudo apt-get install -y libsndfile1` and load the jaseci `tts` module via `actions load module jaseci_ai_kit.tts`.

 **Synthesize**